DianaMDB/PowerPlatform/Readme.md

 ## Supported Operations
 Perform CRUD operations and aggregations on your data in minutes

-## Obtaining Credentials
+## Authentication
-For authentication, you need to use an API Key.
-To get a API key, follow the steps provided in the below section
+To authorise the request and obtain access to the underlying data, you need to use an API Key.
+To create an API key, follow the steps provided in the below section

 ## Pre-requisites for Using the Connector
 1. [Enable the Data API](https://www.mongodb.com/docs/atlas/api/data-api/#1.-enable-the-data-api)